shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_3/Hub/Project-report.md

 ---
 ## 3. Team Composition and Roles

-This project was completed by a **four-member 5b_1 Power BI team**, where responsibilities were clearly defined to ensure efficiency, accountability, and balanced collaboration.
+This project was completed by a **four-member of 5b_1 Power BI team**, where responsibilities were clearly defined to ensure efficiency, accountability, and balanced collaboration.

 | Name | Role |
 |----|----|